PeterEFrancis/python-course/chapters/4. conditionals/exercises.md

-10. **Pig "Keep Pace and End Race" Advisor**.
-(From Neller) Pig is a folk jeopardy dice game with simple rules: Two players race to reach 100 points.
+10. **Pig "Keep Pace and End Race" Advisor** (Neller).
+Pig is a folk jeopardy dice game with simple rules: Two players race to reach 100 points.
 Each turn, a player repeatedly rolls a die until either a 1 ("pig") is rolled or the player holds and scores the sum of the rolls (i.e. the turn total).
 At any time during a player's turn, the player is faced with two decisions:

 - **roll** - If the player rolls a
   - 1: the player scores nothing and it becomes the opponent's turn.